Enhanced Cauchy Schwarz inequality and some of its statistical applications: Introduction

 \section{Introduction}

-It is widely recognized that Cauchy-Schwarz (CS) inequality is one of the most important inequality in mathematical analysis, if not the most important one, see Steele (2004) and Dragomir (2003).
+It is widely recognized that Cauchy-Schwarz (CS) inequality is one of the most important inequality in mathematical analysis, if not the most important one, see (\cite{S}) and (\cite{D1}).
 This reputation comes from its large spectrum of applications in different fields of science ranging from physics to probability and statistics, but including also signal analysis, coding theory and computer science.
 It is ascertained that the Russian mathematician V. Bunyakovsky has contributed to its discovery and diffusion.
-It is also well known that the basic CS inequality admits several generalizations to function, matrix and operator spaces, perhaps what is less known is that the basic inequality itself admits improvements.
-The aim of the present paper is to show that there are cases where the usage of a refined form of the CS inequality turns out to be easy to apply and useful to consider.
-We shall show that fact by a set of examples arising in the fields of statistics and data analysis. \\
+It is also well known that the basic CS inequality admits several generalizations to function, matrix and operator spaces, however it is not so widely known that the basic inequality itself admits improvements.
+The aim of the present note is twofold: proving enhanced versions of the Cauchy-Schwarz and Buzano inequalities and showing by a set of examples arising from the fields of statistics and data analysis, except for the last one, that they are easy to apply and useful to consider.\\